RIKO-99/alx-files_manager/README.md

 ---

 # Project Title
-       <h1> FILES MANAGER <h1>
+    FILES MANAGER
 ## Learning Objectives

 This project serves as a comprehensive guide to learning key aspects of backend development using Node.js, Express, MongoDB, Redis, and more.
-By completing this project, you will gain hands-on experience in the following areas:
+Hands-on experience in the following areas:

 - Creating an API with Express
 - Authenticating users with token-based authentication